 We all know how it feels to face the morning when we haven’t gotten enough sleep.
 Lack of sleep can make us grumpy, unable to focus, and more negative about life in general.
 Sleep-deprived teens experience these symptoms every day.

 Sometimes it can be hard to sort out the reasons for a teen’s moodiness.
 But no matter what’s going on, too little sleep is likely to make it worse.
-In order to help adolescents avoid the risks that come with sleep deprivation in teens, it’s important to understand the signs, the causes, and how to help.
+In fact, research shows that sleep problems increase the risk of teen suicidal behavior.
+To help adolescents avoid the risks that come with sleep deprivation in teens, it’s important to understand the signs, the causes, and how to help.

 Recognizing Sleep Deprivation in Teens